By Soji James, CPT, CSCS

 Our Expert Team only posts reviews about the products that they’ve personally used, tested, and tried.
 Our methods for content creation and product sourcing for reviews and blogs are rooted in audience understanding, subject matter knowledge, and thousands of hours of research.
 All of our Experts are certified fitness professionals of the highest merit.
 We will never accept free products from manufacturers in exchange for favorable reviews.

-Even though we live in a fast-paced society largely powered by decisions based on instant gratification, health is an accumulation of the decisions that we make over time.
-If you want to realize your full potential and tap into a higher level of wellness, you have to go beyond simply counting calories, logging hours on the treadmill, and “crushing” workouts.
-The food you eat, your recovery methods, and your progress toward holistic health each day will dictate whether you struggle to meet your goals or eventually steamroll through them.
-Luckily, as the understanding of exactly what it takes for the body to operate at its best has improved, so has technology.
+We live in a fast-paced society largely powered by decisions based on instant gratification.
+But health is an accumulation of the decisions that we make over time.
+Do you want to realize your full potential and tap into a higher level of wellness?
+Then you have to go beyond simply counting calories, following the latest food and health trends, and crushing workouts.
+Your progress toward holistic health each day will dictate whether you struggle to meet your goals or steamroll through them.
+Luckily, as the understanding of exactly what it takes for the body to operate at its best has improved, so has technology like body fat scales and wearable fitness devices.
 The WHOOP Strap 3.0 is the culmination of advanced leaps in tech.
 It not only provides us with the “what” of fitness; it also helps us answer the “why.”

-To track the work that your body is being put through daily, the WHOOP also presents you with a strain score.
+The WHOOP also tracks the work that your body is being put through daily.
+This is your “strain” score.
 Your strain is a quantification of the cardiovascular load that your body is being put through by a particular activity or the normal rigors of life in general.
-The strain pillar will provide you with your max/average heart rate and the amount of calories burned, It will also calculate this exertion and place it on a scale from 0-21.
-You can use this number to see how different types of workouts affect you and to adapt based on these findings.
+The strain pillar will provide you with your max/average heart rate and the amount of calories burned.
+It will also calculate this exertion and place it on a scale from 0–21.
+You can use this number to see how different types of workouts affect you.
+Then you can adapt based on these findings.
 If you haven’t recovered from the day before, then you could take on a lower strain day to prioritize recovery.
-If your recovery number is higher, then you know you can probably push it and maybe even attempt a personal record.
+If your recovery number is higher, then you know you can probably push iy.
+You could even attempt a personal record!